broadinstitute/gatk-sv/website/docs/advanced/docker/automated.md

 GATK-SV Docker images are automatically built, tested, and pushed to container registries.
-The automation is part of the pipeline’s continuous integration and continuous delivery (CI/CD), which ensures the images are built and tested consistently and reproducibly in standardized Linux virtual machines.
+An automated continuous integration and continuous delivery (CI/CD) ensures the images are built and tested consistently and reproducibly in standardized Linux virtual machines.